jagreehal/trycatch-vs-neverthrow-vs-effect/ADVANCED.md

 **What makes this challenging:**

+**1. Function signature lies**

-- Function signature lies: `Promise<{paymentId: string}>` doesn't tell you about the 5 ways it can fail
+It says `Promise<{paymentId: string}>` but doesn't tell you about the 5 ways it can fail.

-- Happy path is interrupted by reality scattered between try/catch blocks
+**2. Happy path is scattered**

+Try following the success story through the code.
+Good luck finding it between all the try/catch blocks.

+**3. Composition is painful**

-- Composition is painful, calling this from another function requires more try/catch layers
+Calling this from another function requires more try/catch layers.
+The complexity multiplies.

-- The compiler can't help you handle errors systematically
+**4. The compiler can't help**

+TypeScript shrugs and wishes you luck.
+You'll discover missing error handling at 3 AM when payments are down.

 ### Approach 2: The Realist (neverthrow)